Jason-CKY/lunar_lander_DQN/README.md

 Base environment and agent is written in RL-Glue standard [2](http://www.jmlr.org/papers/v10/tanner09a.html), providing the library and abstract classes to inherit from for reinforcement learning experiments.

 ## Updates:
 * Added expected sarsa functionality.
-Change agent_parameter['name'] to either 'q-learning agent' or 'expected sarsa agent' for each type of learning algorithm.
+Change agent_parameter['name'] to either 'q-learning' or 'expected_sarsa' for each type of learning algorithm.

 ## Results
 <table align='center'>